UniversalDependencies/UD_English-CHILDES/README.md

 # Changelog

+* Current dev version
+  * Fixes missing sentences and README stats
 * 2025-05-15 v2.16
   * Initial release in Universal Dependencies.
+NOTE: Due to a preprocessing bug, this version was missing 10k Adam sentences, and README statistics were incorrect.

 <pre>